gitdonohue/VisualReplayDebugger/README.md

 # VisualReplayDebugger
-Visual game replay debugging tool
+Visual game replay debugging tool.

+Inspired by physics replay debugging toos like the PhysX and Havok Visual Debuggers, as well as the Unreal Visual Logger.
+The tool is engine agnostic, the user must explicitly define what gets serialized.
+The main use-case is for debugging gameplay and AI.

 ![image](https://user-images.githubusercontent.com/44268295/137595268-1eddf06a-293e-4743-9abc-3efb9a5ccc33.png)